Page Content

 Work environment

 Nurse practitioners can work in hospitals, medical offices, clinics, and nursing homes.
 Their working schedules are largely dependent upon where they work.
-The work environment of a nurse practitioner can be quite stressful as they often have direct involvement with treating patients that are ill, injured, or experiencing an emergency.
+The work environment of a nurse practitioner can be quite stressful as they often have direct involvement with treating patients who are ill, injured, or experiencing an emergency.

 Becoming a nurse practitioner